 In response to current events, your business may be faced with the challenge of quickly putting a work-from-home program in place for your employees.

 Ownership changes are a fact of life in senior care.
-When a nursing home or LTPAC facility changes hands, you’re often faced with the challenge of migrating the electronic health record (EHR).
+When a nursing home or LTPAC facility changes hands, you’re often faced with the challenge of migrating the electronic health record (EHR) system.

 It’s a common adage in cybersecurity: humans are the weakest link in your defenses.